uhajzeraj/teamleader-problem1/README.md

 PHP 8 is required.
 The codebase uses the **Slim framework** and **PHP-DI** container.
+Some of the other dependencies are listed on `composer.json`.
 The container configuration can be found under `app/dependencies.php`.
 There are a few PHPUnit tests provided under the `tests/` directory.